Sports boss Michael Gash: 'No-one said this league was going to be easy'

 Sports should have hosted Scarborough Athletic on Tuesday, but they had County Cup commitments.

 The city side now tackle two tough away games against teams in excellent form.
-Sports are at Spennymoor on Saturday followed by a match at third-placed Chester on Tuesday (March 14), although the Spennymoore match is subject to a Friday morning pitch inspection.
+Sports are at Spennymoor on Saturday followed by a match at third-placed Chester on Tuesday (March 14).

+The Spennymoor playing surface passed a pitch inspection on Friday morning, but officiald will have another look on Saturday morning.

 "It was a shame we didn’t play on Tuesday,” Gash stated.
 “We had given ourselves confidence and momentum by winning on Saturday.